What is Product Excellence?

 Routine and repeatable

-A well-defined product provides a definite competitive advantage.
-Consequently, it enables organizations to innovate faster than an Agile-type approach that prizes rapid innovation, incremental progress, and learning based on shorter feedback loops.
-It strives to deliver the best solution right away.
+PE provides a definite competitive advantage enabling organizations to innovate at a faster pace than ever before.
+Unlike an Agile-type approach that prizes rapid innovation, incremental progress, and learnings based on shorter feedback loops.
+PE strives to deliver the best solution right away.

 Achieving this requires a systematic, comprehensive approach to discovery and research that analyzes opportunities in inconsistent formats.
 Making this a routine part of the product definition and development process increases stakeholders’ comfort level.
 It can lead to faster, easier alignment and fewer digressions and disagreements.
 Prioritization and implementation tend to be the two areas of dispute.